Kinds-of-Intelligence-CFI/animal-ai/project/AAIVersionsArchive.md

 ## Older Versions of Animal-AI

-...can be found here as long as they continue to be hosted locally within our databases.

 Please note that we may not be able to respond to a problem related to the older versions below.
 Please use the latest version of Animal-AI to expect full support and improvements.

 | OS | Environment link | Old Versions |